I stood in my watchtower, under the amethyst sky, waiting for them to appear.

 Though I knew him by the thick wave of garnet hair he kept short and neatly combed out of his eyes, he looked different.
 His boyish figure cut away to reveal the man he had become.

 He called up to me.
-I couldn’t hear but every other word over the chattering crowd, but I could see the worry furrowing his brow.
+I couldn’t hear but every other word over the chattering crowd, but I saw the worry furrowing his brow.

 Nearly a year had passed since we last spoke, before I had to leave family and friends behind to live at the abbey with the other Sculptors.